 The Title IX Coordinator is designated by OLLU to ensure compliance with Title IX and authorized to coordinate OLLU’s efforts to comply with its responsibilities under Title IX of the Education Amendments of 1972 Act.
 The Title IX Coordinator oversees OLLU’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under the Title IX Sexual Misconduct Policy.
 The Title IX Coordinator may designate Title IX Deputy Coordinators or other appropriate administrators for specific tasks.

 Nicole Monsibais, JD, Compliance Officer and Title IX Coordinator

-Title IX Deputy Coordinators for Complaints Submitted by Students
+Title IX Deputy Coordinators for Complaints Involving Students in Online and San Antonio

 Moye Hall, Room 203, San Antonio Campus

 Cullen Grinnan, PhD, Associate Professor of Education

 Haley Holzem, Assistant Athletic Director for Compliance

 UWAC, Room 101D, San Antonio Campus